JavierTovar19/Uart-_FPGA/Chapter-1:-¡Hello-world!-Setbit.md

 <img src="https://github.com/Obijuan/open-fpga-verilog-tutorial/blob/master/tutorial/ICESTICK/T01-setbit/images/T01-setbit-iCEstick.png" width="400" align="center">

-**Note:** The other LEDs may flicker.
+**Note:** The other LEDs may be dimmly lit.
 That is normal.
-It is because they have no signal assigned, and internally they are unconnected.
+It is because they have no signal assigned in the FPGA, and there is a weak pullup by default.

 ## Simulation

-### Simulate first, sythesize later
+### Simulate first, synthesize later

-The latter example it's been directly uploaded to the FPGA because the design was **PREVIOUSLY TESTED**.
-When we work with FPGA **we are actually making hardware** and we always have to be very careful.
-We could write a code that contains a short.
-And it could also happen that the tools didn't warn us, (specially in these first versions, still in an alpha stage).
+In the previous example we directly uploaded to the FPGA because the design was **PREVIOUSLY TESTED**.
+When we work with FPGAs **we are actually making hardware** and we always have to be very careful.
+We could write a design that contains a short circuit.
+And it could also happen that the tools don't warn us, (especially in these first versions, still in an alpha stage).
 If we upload that circuit into the FPGA we could break it.

 Because of that, we **ALWAYS SIMULATE THE CODE** that we write.
 Once we are sure enough that it works, (and it doesn't have a critical mistake) we upload it into the FPGA.

 ### Testing components: the testbench

 If we buy a chip and we want to test it, what do we do?.
-Usually we weld it directly onto a PCB or we put it in a socket.
-But we can also plug it into a breadboard and place all the cables by ourselves.
+Usually we solder it directly onto a PCB or we put it in a socket.
+But we can also plug it into a breadboard and place all the wires by ourselves.

 In Verilog (and the rest of HDL languages) it's the same idea. **You can't simulate a verilog component right away**, you need to write a **testbench** that indicates which cables connect to which pins, which input signals to send the circuit, and check that the circuit outputs the right values.
 This testbench file is also written in Verilog.